A police officers’ primary purpose is to serve and protect our communities. To do so, they are often endowed with a broad range of rights

 Know Your Rights

 The most common statute regarding police misconduct is known as Section 1983.
 This statute declares it unlawful for anyone acting under the authority of the state to deprive another of their rights under federal or Constitution law.
 The most common claims brought against police under this statute include false arrest, use of excessive or unreasonable force, and malicious prosecution.
-These types of cases can also be brought in State Courts (New York State Supreme Court).
+These types of cases are brought in federal court but can be brought in State Courts (New York State Supreme Court).

 Types of Police Misconduct in New York City